-Each Permit Holder is responsible for ordering radionuclides directly from the vendor.
-Some departments may establish a centralized procurement system, but each Permit Holder shall be responsible for ensuring that EHS-RSS procedures for procurement of radioactive materials are followed (refer to the Radionuclide Laboratory Procedure Manual).
+Each Permittee is responsible for ordering radionuclides directly from the vendor.
+Some departments may establish a centralized procurement system, but each Permittee shall be responsible for ensuring that EHSD procedures for procurement of radioactive materials are followed (refer to the Radionuclide Laboratory Procedure Manual).

-- Prior to ordering radionuclides, the Permit Holder or a designee shall obtain EHS-RSS approval to place the order (by computer database, fax, telephone, or by routing purchase requisitions through EHS-RSS for approval). - 2.
-When placing orders, ensure that the "bill to" address is appropriate for the source of funds (never EHS-RSS) but the "ship to" address given to the vendor is the address of the EHS-RSS but sent to your (the Permit Holder's) attention. - 3.
-Radioactive materials may be delivered to destinations other than EHS-RSS only in the following cases - a. the Permit Holder is permanently located at an authorized site not on the TAMU main campus (includes all locations in Bryan/College Station), i.e., Prairie View A&M University, TAES remote facilities, etc.; and/or - b. the Permit Holder has made prior arrangements with the EHS-RSS.
+- 1. Prior to ordering radionuclides, the Permittee or a designee shall obtain EHSD approval to place the order (by computer database, fax, telephone, or by routing purchase requisitions through EHSD for approval). - 2.
+When placing orders, ensure that the "bill to" address is appropriate for the source of funds (never EHSD) but the "ship to" address given to the vendor is the address of the EHSD but sent to your (the Permittee's) attention. - 3.
+Radioactive materials may be delivered to destinations other than the EHSD only in the following cases - a. the Permittee is permanently located at an authorized site not on the TAMU main campus (includes all locations in Bryan/College Station), i.e., Prairie View A&M University, TAES remote facilities, etc.; and/or - b. the Permittee has made prior arrangements with the EHSD.